Does Insurance Cover Circumcision?

 Several variables determine the size of your phallus, including the pace at which blood flows to your penile tissues and the genes that control your phallus’s physical expression and phenotype.
 Consequently, the size of your phallus while erect is unaffected by the size of your foreskin.

-A circumcised phallus is significantly simpler to clean.
+A circumcised phallus is significantly more straightforward to clean.
 A buildup of oils and dead skin cells on the foreskin can lead to health issues if not adequately removed.
-Uncircumcised males must retract their foreskin when washing to remove these fluids, but circumcised men can simply shower.
+Uncircumcised males must retract their foreskin when washing to remove these fluids, but circumcised men can shower.
 An uncircumcised phallus does not have an exposed glans, but a circumcised phallus has one.
 In contrast, the foreskin covers the glans of an uncircumcised phallus.

 Is Circumcision Harmful to Pleasure?